Orbitale/Compotes/README.md

 Feel free to contribute 😉.

-* Make many analytics dashboards (that's what this app is for in the first place, probably with Highcharts).
+* Make many analytics dashboards (that's what this app is for in the first place, with Highcharts).
 * Support JS closures in Chart objects (by using a placeholder to remove quotes maybe?).
 * Add a lot of fixtures to play with.
 * Add translations for tags (maybe using an extension like gedmo or knp?).
 * Implement more source file types like xls, ods, etc., that could be transformed to CSV before importing them.
 [PHPSpreadsheet](https://phpspreadsheet.readthedocs.io/) is already installed, though not used yet.
 * Custom source file format (only CSV for now, and that's perfectly fine for me).
-* Change CSV headers at runtime (could be done with a command-line `InputOption::VALUE_IS_ARRAY` option, something like `bin/console operations:import --header=Account --header=Amount --header=Label` etc.).
+* Change CSV headers at runtime (in the command-line integration).
-* Change CSV delimiter/enclosure at runtime (could be done with command-line options).
+* Change CSV delimiter/enclosure at runtime (in the command-line integration).
-* Change input operation date format (for now it's `d/m/Y` as of French date format).
+* Change input operation date format (for now it's `d/m/Y H:i:s O` as of French date format).
 * Multiple bank accounts (needs to migrate all existing data to a "default" account create via migration).
 * Operation currency (a single header, maybe a default value in the importer and the command too).
-* Add tests.
+* Add tests (this is a continuous task anyway ☺ ).
 * Support for Bills (a Bill object and a BillItem one, and maybe associate a Bill with one or more Operation objects with a OneToMany relationship so multiple operations can associate with one bill).
 * Support for "sub-operations" (to allow cutting an operation in multiple sub-operations so we can get the "details" of an operation, each sub-operation should also be able to be tagged).
 * Imagine a support for Sylius bundles?